 - Business rent or lease payments.
 Business rent or lease payments pursuant to lease agreements for real or personal property in force before Feb.
 15, 2020

 - Business utility payments.
 Business payments for a service for the distribution of electricity, gas, water, transportation, telephone, or internet access for which service began before Feb.
 15, 2020.

 An eligible nonpayroll cost must be paid during the Covered Period or incurred during the Covered Period and paid on or before the next regular billing date, even if the billing date is after the Covered Period.
-Eligible nonpayroll costs cannot exceed 25% of the total forgiveness amount.
+Borrowers must use the covered period that begins on the date they received their loan, even if they elected the Alternative Covered Period.
+Eligible nonpayroll costs cannot exceed 40% of the loan forgiveness amount.
 Count nonpayroll costs that were both paid and incurred only once.

 Does the EIDL loan/grant work in conjunction with the PPP loan?

 Any advance received for the EIDL program under the CARES Act reduces your loan forgiveness by the amount of the advance.

 Will there be interest on my PPP loan?